Robert Arthur Williams: Vancity Credit Union

-By the time of Williams’ third year as Chair (1990), Vancity's assets totaled $2.26B, with profits before taxes and dividends exceeding $9.3M.
-In his Chair's message, Williams introduced the idea of “social accounting”.
+By the time of Williams' third year as chair (1990), Vancity's assets totalled $2.26 billion, with profits before taxes and dividends exceeding $9.3 million.
+In his Chair's message, Williams introduced the idea of "social accounting".
 He listed Vancity's social achievements, including lending programs for women working at home and peer lending under the auspices of the Vancity Community Foundation.
 Vancity Enterprise was building a new branch with 34 apartment units on the upper three floors for single parents.
 That year Vancity extended a loan to the Sher-A-Punjab, a community centre initiated by the Sikh community in North Surrey, and created the EnviroFund, which allocated a percentage of Vancity Visa card revenues to environmental initiatives.

 As Vancity's rules limit director terms to 12 years, Williams retired from the Board in 1995.
-He continued his role as a volunteer advisor on a number of projects, including the creation of the Vancity Capital Corporation, founded in 1997, which Vancity capitalized with $25M.
+He continued his role as a volunteer adviser on a number of projects, including the creation of the Vancity Capital Corporation, founded in 1997, which Vancity capitalized with $25 million.
 Its purpose was to provide subordinated debt financing to growing companies, especially those which had a social mandate.
 Williams was Founding Board Chairperson at Vancity Capital, and hired its first CEO, David Mowat, who remained as CEO until recruited to be the Vancity Credit Union CEO in 2000.

 Williams also led efforts to establish the Bologna Summer Program.
 It was created in 2001, and jointly managed by Vancity, the University of Bologna and the BC Cooperative Association.
 Its purpose was and remains the training of Vancity staff and associates in the mechanics of cooperative enterprise, the idea of a social dividend, and the strengthening of the co-op credit model in every aspect.
-He particularly engaged the well-known scholar of co-operative economics, Pier Luigi Sacco, in this international model.
-It continues today.
+He particularly engaged the well-known scholar of co-operative economics, Pier Luigi Sacco, in this international model, which has continued to present.

-The Vancity Years: Second Period, 2007 - 2016.
-Beginning in 2013, as a member of the Board of Vancity, and later as Chair of the Jim Green Foundation, Williams also helped lead the re-purposing, re-design, and re-construction of the former Vancouver Police Department Main Station.
-Closed by the City in 2011, the old 312 Main Street Station is now becoming a 100,000 sq ft Centre for Social and Economic Innovation.
-It has to some extent been modeled on the Toronto Centre for Social Innovation.
+Beginning in 2013, as a member of the board of Vancity, and later as chair of the Jim Green Foundation, Williams also helped lead the re-purposing, re-design, and re-construction of the former Vancouver Police Department Main Station.
+Closed by the City in 2011, the old 312 Main Street Station is now becoming a 100,000 sq ft (9,290 m2) Centre for Social and Economic Innovation.
+To some extent, it has been modelled on the Toronto Centre for Social Innovation.